lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 Head there to scroll through the samples and download the selected images before annotating them.

-Active Learning Step
+Active-Learning Step
 ----------------------

 After you have annotated your initial selection of images, you can train a model on them.
 The trained model can then be used to figure out, with which images it has problems.
 These images can then be added to the labeled dataset.

-To continue with active learning with Lightly, you will need the `ApiWorkflowClient` and `ActiveLearningAgent` from before.
+To continue with active-learning with Lightly, you will need the `ApiWorkflowClient` and `ActiveLearningAgent` from before.
 If you perform the next selection step in a new file you have to initialize the client and agent again.
 If you have to re-initialize them, make sure to set the `pre_selected_tag_name` to your current selection (if this is the first iteration, this is the name you have passed